espenhgn/container_template/scripts/PROJECT_README.md

 ## Building/rebuilding containers

+While we don't recommend building containers locally, it is possible.
-For instructions on how to build or rebuild containers using [Docker](https://www.docker.com) and [Singularity](https://docs.sylabs.io) refer to [`<container_template>/docker/README.md`](https://github.com/precimed/container_template/blob/main/docker/README.md).
+For instructions on how to build or rebuild containers manually using [Docker](https://www.docker.com) and [Singularity](https://docs.sylabs.io) refer to [`<container_template>/docker/README.md`](https://github.com/precimed/container_template/blob/main/docker/README.md).

 ## Build the documentation

 Within this repository, the html-documentation can be built from source files put here using [Sphinx](https://www.sphinx-doc.org/en/master/index.html).
-To do so, install Sphinx and some additional packages in python using [Conda](https://docs.conda.io/en/latest/) by issuing:
+To do so, install Sphinx and some additional packages in Python using [Conda](https://docs.conda.io/en/latest/) by issuing:

 ```
 cd <container_template>/docs/source